Alexander Liberman, Russian tsar of New York

 Young Liberman was educated in Russia, England, and France.
 He studied mathematics and philosophy at Sorbonne in Paris and architecture at the School of Fine Arts in London.

 In Paris Alexander fell in love with Tatiana Yacovleff du Plessix, who was six years older.
 Their love affair began when the Viscount du Plessis was alive.
 In 1940 Viscount was killed by Nazis.

 Alexander, Tatiana and her daughter Francine fled first to the south of France, and then to New York, the city where Lieberman was destined to become a ruthless and ironic shark of bohemian world.

-He began his publishing career in Paris with the early pictorial magazine Vu, where he worked under Lucien Vogel and with photographers such as Brassai, Andre Kertesz, and Robert Capa.
+Actually, he began his publishing career in Paris.
+Liberman worked for the early pictorial magazine Vu.
+The man worked under Lucien Vogel and along with photographers including Brassai, Andre Kertesz, and Robert Capa.

-In 1941 Alexander got a job as an art editor at a women’s fashion magazine of all time “Vogue”, rising to the position of editorial director of Cond?
-Nast Publications, which he held from 1962-1994.
+In 1941 Alexander got a job as an art editor of the women’s fashion magazine of all times Vogue.
+From 1962 to 1994 he was an editorial director of Conde Nast Publications.

 Many prominent persons worked for Conde Nast magazines: Dali, Chagall, Georges Braque, Robert Rauschenberg, and other titans.

-A year after his wife’s death, in 1992, 80-year-old Liberman married Melinda Pechangco, a nurse who had cared for Tatiana during an early illness.
+A year after his wife’s death, in 1992, 80-year-old Liberman married Melinda Pechangco.
+She was a nurse who looked after Tatiana during her illness.

 Bohemian king of New York dotted the i’s: “For the first time in my life I wanted to feel helpless”.